 - Dengvaxia is not approved for use in individuals not previously infected by any dengue virus serotype or for whom this information is unknown.
 Those not previously infected are at increased risk for severe dengue disease when vaccinated and subsequently infected with dengue virus.
 Previous dengue infection can be assessed through a medical record of a previous laboratory-confirmed dengue infection or through serological testing prior to vaccination.

 - The safety and effectiveness of Dengvaxia have not been established in individuals living in dengue nonendemic areas who travel to dengue endemic areas.

 - Dengvaxia is a live, attenuated vaccine that is administered as three separate injections, with the initial dose followed by two additional shots given six and twelve months later.

-Development History and FDA Approval Process for Dengvaxia
+Development timeline for Dengvaxia

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.